7digital/.github/.github/ISSUE_TEMPLATE/production-readiness-review--level-a-.md

 - [ ] Service Health Check - Automated health checks should be running and linked to alerting.
 The health check should check that the service is actually running (ie, not just return a 200 if the webserver is up)
 - [ ] Timeout - It sets an appropriate timeout for requests over a network, to prevent cascade failure.
 - [ ] Smart retry - It performs smart retries when interacting with dependencies (e.g. other services or database).
-- [ ] lock Security
-- [ ] If security is low, customer and company data will be stolen or fabricated (Data breaches).

 ## :lock: Security
 - [ ] Least privilege - Services run with the minimum access required
 - [ ] Secrets - Its sensitive configuration is stored in separately from version control.
 - [ ] Non-sensitive log - It does not write sensitive information to app logs (STDOUT/STDERR).
-- [ ] clipboard Accessibility
-- [ ] Accessibility affects team/organization productivity.
-If accessibility is low, getting information about the service will be difficult for both people inside/outside the team.
-It reduces organization productivity.

 ## :clipboard: Accessibility
 - [ ] README - Implements the README template
 - [ ] RUNBOOK - Implements the RUNBOOK template
 - [ ] SLOs - Its dashboard shows SLOs.
-- [ ] file_folder Data Storage
-- [ ] Checks for services that have one or more data stores (e.g. databases, blob storage, ...).
-In addition to these checks, please refer to the service-specific sections below.

 ## :file_folder: Data Storage
 - [ ] Read Replicas - Its databases have one or more read replicas, and it uses them for reads that do not need strict consistency.